The thing that makes your Glasgow firm money is the exact thing no SaaS will sell you

 Custom custom software: what Glasgow teams actually get

 You build custom for the one workflow that is your competitive edge and that no vendor will ever sell, because selling it would commoditise it.
 A Glasgow build encodes your real estimating, logistics, or resourcing logic in software, connects to the SaaS you keep, and turns tribal knowledge into a system.
 The discipline is to build only that core and buy everything else: don't rebuild accounting, build the thing that makes the accounting look good.
-It typically sits alongside your ERP (Enterprise Resource Planning), CRM (Customer Relationship Management), and business intelligence systems rather than replacing them.
+It typically sits alongside your ERP (Enterprise Resource Planning), CRM (Customer Relationship Management), and business intelligence (BI) systems rather than replacing them.

 Feature priorities for Glasgow teams